ShaarifSajid/shaarifsajid.github.io/_pages/about.md

   - /about.html
 ---

-I am an MS Computer Science graduate from Georgia Tech specializing in computing systems and network security. **I am looking for full-time positions in software and security engineering/analyst roles**.
+I am an MS Computer Science graduate from Georgia Tech, specialized in computing systems and network security. **I am looking for full-time positions in software and security engineering/analyst roles**.
 You can find my resume [here](http://shaarifsajid.github.io/files/shaarif_sajid_resume_mscs.pdf).
 In the past, I have actively worked on numerous research projects - here are some of them:

-I am an MS Computer Science graduate from Georgia Tech specializing in network security, Internet measurement, and computing systems.

 Investigating Nation-state Advanced Persistent Threat (APT) Activity
 ------